my4ng/tac/README.md

 ## Installation

-Tack may be built installed via cargo, the rust package manager:
+The tack binary may be built installed via cargo, the rust package manager:

 ```bash
 cargo install tac-k --locked